Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing

 For the first area, we have already discussed the connection between our work and the stochastic rounding framework of \citet{xu_more_powerful_2023} in \Cref{sec: extensions}.The second area includes two general types of assumptions. \begin{itemize} \item \emph{Marginal assumptions:} Along with introducing the eBH procedure, \citet{wang_false_discovery_2022} also outlined how one can boost e-values if one knows the explicit marginal distribution of each e-value, and we discuss a simple variant for boosting the $\textCeBH$ procedure in \Cref{sec: extensions}. \citet{blier-wong_improved_thresholds_2024} relaxed the necessary knowledge on marginal distributions for boosting by deriving boosting thresholds for certain nonparametric classes of e-values. \item \emph{Conditional assumptions:} \citet{lee_boosting_e-bh_2024a,lee_full-conformal_novelty_2025} improve the power of eBH in the setting where one knows the distribution of all $m$ e-values when conditioned on a sufficient statistic calculated from the data under a singular null (i.e., a specific hypothesis is null, and all other hypotheses may be either null or non-null).
 This can also be viewed as a framework for deriving compound e-values from e-values when their joint distribution is known.
-Boosting factors can be calculated for each e-value via exact knowledge of these conditional distributions. \end{itemize} Developments in this second area are orthogonal to our contribution.
+Boosting factors can be calculated for each e-value via exact knowledge of these conditional distributions. \end{itemize} Further, conformal e-values provide a concrete application of e-value-based FDR control. \citet{lee_full-conformal_novelty_2025} construct full-conformal e-values for novelty detection and combine them with conditionally calibrated eBH, while \citet{lee_selection_hierarchical_2025} construct subsampling and hierarchical conformal e-values for selection from hierarchical data and apply eBH to control the FDR.
+These constructions provide natural settings in which e-Closure may yield additional simultaneity guarantees.
+Developments in this second area are orthogonal to our contribution.
 These boosting methods all require additional knowledge about the underlying distributions.
 On the other hand, the $\textCeBH$ procedure requires no assumptions on the e-values, and can be applied with valid FDR control in all situations where the eBH procedure can be applied.
 Potentially, these boosting methods can be used in conjunction with $\textCeBH$ to further improve its power.